 To get you started, and to get you thinking along the right lines, here is one of the most powerful sentences I know:

 Imagine what it would feel like to feel different.

 That amazing sentence can be the key to change.

-There is a free downloadable hypnosis MP3 using this technique to help you to relax more when you play.
-Click the button at the bottom of the post.
+Click the link below to a free hypnosis MP3 using this technique to help you to relax more when you play.

-If you are interested in learning more about the Musicians Hypnosis material, simply watch the short video at www.musicianshypnosis.com
+If you are interested in learning more about the Musicians Hypnosis material and the Pre-Gig pep-Talk Online Course, then please watch the short video at https://www.musicianshypnosis.com/elementor-2025/

 Feel free to share this on Facebook and Twitter.
 My thanks to you for kindly doing that – it is very much appreciated.